Mediation (Marxist theory and media studies): Media and democracy

 At the same time, however, McChesney, unlike early thinkers in this vein, is interested in mobilizing popular resistance against this domination.
-He continues: “the democratic solution to this problem, is to increase informed public participation in media policy making” (p.
-7).
+He continues (p.
+7): "the democratic solution to this problem, is to increase informed public participation in media policy making".
 McChesney is well known as an outspoken advocate for this public participation, engaging in speaking tours around the country and lobbying against corporate control of the media.

 Remediation

 Theorists of new media examine how emerging kinds of media, such as websites, blogs, wiki pages, and digital video, both delimit the ways people can use them, and provide new avenues for the production of social relations and meanings.
 Picking up from McLuhan, media theorists Jay David Bolter and Richard Grusin, in their 1999 book Remediation: Understanding New Media, sought to describe how media forms interact with one another through remediation and the way that this media practice invokes the interrelated processes of immediacy and hypermediacy.
 The validation of the concept of remediation — "the representation of one medium in another" — is a principal aim of the book, in order to illustrate how new and old media forms continually inform one another.

-Immediacy attempts to make viewers feel as if they are really there, through hypermediated practices, which splice together (hybridizing as McLuhan would say) different kinds of media, such as the combination of “live-action footage with computer compositing and two- and three-dimensional computer graphics” in order to create the appearance of a seamless moving image.
+Immediacy attempts to make viewers feel as if they are really there, through hypermediated practices, which splice together (hybridizing as McLuhan would say) different kinds of media, such as the combination of "live-action footage with computer compositing and two- and three-dimensional computer graphics" in order to create the appearance of a seamless moving image.
 These interrelated processes highlight, what Bolter and Grusin term the "double logic of remediation" that pursues the proliferation of media while trying to erase all traces of human and/or technological mediation.

 Bolter and Grusin contend that the process of remediation emphasizes that all media is, on one level, a poststructutalist "play of signs".
 The recognition of these varying signs of influence differ across a spectrum, from "transparent" remediations that clearly represent the previous media form, to aggressive forms that seek to disguise the role of their hypermediated practices in the name of providing the highest sense of immediacy.
 Bolter and Grusin broadly identify five forms of remediation: